Skip to content

 Context-aware completion:

-• Command position: binary names from PATH, user functions, built-ins.
+• Command position: binary names from PATH, user functions (fn declarations, including those from .lash plugins), built-ins.

 • After backtick-dot: built-in methods.